FernandoBasso/ReadTheDocs-Dev-How-To/docs/ruby/hackerrank-ruby.md

 For example, in the `mask_article()`, we do not add `<strike>` tags around empty strings and have proper test cases for such scenarios.
 We apply the same thoughtful care to in many other situations as well.

+The solutions are implemented using the methods and approaches indicated in the description of the challenge, but keep in mind that many of them could d probably implemented in a better way if we used other ideas and concepts.

 ## Hello World
 ```rb
 print "Hello, world!"